Veronese subalgebras and Veronese morphisms for a class of Yang-Baxter algebras: The -Veronese subalgebra of the Yang-Baxter algebra , its generators and relations

-We compare dimensions to find the number of quadratic linearly independent relations for the $d$-Veronese $\cA^{(d)}$.
-Suppose $R$ is a set of linearly independent quadratic relations defining $\cA^{(d)}$.
-Then we must have $|R|+\dim \cA^{(d)}_2= N^2$, so
+where the two-sided (graded) ideal $I= (R)$ is generated by linearly independent homogeneous relations $R$ of degree $2$ in the variables $w_i$ so $I_2 = \Span_{\textbf{k}} R.$ \textbf{1.} We compare dimensions to find the number of quadratic linearly independent relations for the $d$-Veronese $\cA^{(d)}$.
+The equality of vectors spaces implies an equality for the graded components